Punjabi writer Sultana Begum dead | Education

 - India

-Renowned Punjabi writer Sultana Begum died at a private hospital in Mohali district on Saturday after a brief illness, family sources said.
+Renowned Punjabi writer Sultana Begum has died at a private hospital in Mohali district after a brief illness, family sources said on Saturday.

-Begum was born in 1949.
-After completing MA in Punjabi and Urdu, she did her PhD on Indian theatre.
-Begum also had a diploma in Persian language.
+She was born in 1949.
+After completing MA in Punjabi and Urdu, Begum did her PhD on Indian theatre.
+She also had a diploma in Persian language.

 Her book 'Shugufe' became very popular.
 Begum, the first woman to write a literary satire in Punjabi language, was awarded the 'Professor Joga Singh' award and the 'Waris di Dhi' award by the Punjabi University.